buttercup/buttercup-desktop/README.md

 ![Buttercup Desktop](preview.png) ²

-# :warning: Buttercup v2 is in pre-release - It will reach its stable release channel soon

 ## About

 Buttercup is a free, open-source and cross-platform **password manager**, built on NodeJS with Typescript.
 It uses strong industry-standard encryption to protect your passwords and credentials (among other data you store in Buttercup vaults) at rest, within vault files (`.bcup`).
 Vaults can be loaded from and saved to a number of sources, such as the **local filesystem**, **Dropbox**, **Google Drive** or any **WebDAV**-enabled service (like _ownCloud_ or _Nextcloud_ ¹).